mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

   :math:`B` Magnetizing susceptance (always assumed negative; any sign is overridden).

 Transformer taps are specified as fixed values for each voltage level or variable (LTC) taps with control over voltage, real power or reactive power.
-Variable tap transformers are defined with the addition of a regulating transformer data record (``R``) described in :ref:`Regulating Transformer`.
+Variable tap transformers are defined with the addition of a regulating transformer data record (``R``) described in :ref:`regulating-transformer`.

 The following three assumptions are made: